jumpingjoy/watchnationpro/index.md

 ### ✅Can you organize reminders/calenders using your smartwatches?

 Smartwatches have alert reminders, calendar (which can synchronize with Google assistant or calender to remind you about all your meetings and other events) help you get reminded of your exercises and workouts

 <div>
 <table>
  <thead>
  <tr>
-   <th>Reminders</th>
+   <th>Reminders Feature</th>
    <th>Benefit</th>
  </tr>
  </thead>